takuo/capture/README.md

 *Capture* is a service for uploading, storing, and retrieving image files instantly.<br>
 It runs on Cloudflare Workers using the Hono framework and utilizes Cloudflare's cloud infrastructure for storage.

+*Capture* returns an R2 public access URL, so using a custom domain for R2 is highly recommended.

 ## Requirements

 * Cloudflare account (free plan is OK)